Is it unfair to have way more money than your neighbor?

 Maybe, but consider this:

 He also lead the company for which I worked.
 He wore suits all the time and worked 16 to 20 hour days, never letting his cell phone leave a 5-foot perimeter perpetually around him.
-The company grew by leaps and bounds, doubled in size and earned 10 times the revenue.
+The company grew by leaps and bounds, doubled in size and earned 10 times the revenue that it had just a few short years ago.

 It happens.
 It sucks.
 It totally sucks.
 But, that's the reality of life.
 Perfection is unattainable.